mye280c37/mye280c37.github.io/_posts/2025-11-04-communication-network-03.md

 | **Session / Flow Management** | SMF (Session Management Function) | QFI | Determines which flow belongs to which QoS Flow (QFI) |
 | **Bearer Mapping / Enforcement** | UPF + RAN (SDAP, scheduler) | QFI → DRB | Executes traffic handling (queueing, transmission) |

+### QoS Flow — The Smallest QoS Unit Defined in the 5G Core

+A QoS Flow is the finest-grained QoS entity defined by the 5G Core.
+Each flow is associated with a unique QFI (QoS Flow Identifier) and a set of 5QI-based QoS parameters such as PDB, PER, and GFBR.

+- A single PDU Session may contain multiple QoS Flows.
+- Each flow is assigned a 5QI that reflects its service characteristics (e.g., VoIP, URLLC command, video stream), and therefore inherits the QoS policy defined for that 5QI.
+- Upon receiving packets, the UPF classifies them by determining which QoS Flow (QFI) each packet belongs to and forwards them to the RAN accordingly.

 ### PCF — “QoS Class Designer”

 📘 **PCF = Policy engine that defines and provides QoS policies**